Tuesday, March 26, 2013

 Great Homemade Burgers

 There is no better beef than freshly ground beef.
-And to do this you will need a meat grinder and a chuck roast.
+You will need a meat grinder and a chuck roast.
 That's about it.
-Or, you can buy a chuck roast and ask the butcher to grind it for you.
-That said, I suggest that you wait until they are on sale or buy a nice USDA Choice Chuck Roast from Sam's Club, Costco or the like.
+Or, you can buy a chuck roast and ask the butcher to grind it.
+That said, I suggest waiting until they are on sale or buying a nice USDA Choice Chuck Roast from Sam's Club or Costco.

-After you grind the beef, make sure that you distribute the fat evenly throughout.
-The most important recommendation that I can make is to make sure that you handle the ground beef as little as possible.
-Over handling ground beef will make it tough.
-Also, home-ground beef does not resemble the stuff that you buy in the grocery store.
-For instance, the grinding plate that I use is perfect for everything from burgers, to ravioli filling, to Italian meatballs, etc. But you may like a different grind.
+After you grind the beef, distribute the fat evenly throughout.
+The most important recommendation I can make is to handle the ground beef gently, as overhandling ground beef will make it tough.

-When forming burgers, gently, but firmly form the meat into patties that are a bit larger than the diameter of your bun.
+When forming burgers, gently but firmly form the meat into patties that are a bit larger than the diameter of your bun.
 I suggest that you do not smooth the surfaces of your burger until they resemble a hockey puck.
-In a perfect world you would want your burger to have nooks, crannies and rough edges that crisp up during the cooking process which add a wonderful flavor.
-Besides, they provide a nice place for your topping, such as cheese, to reside.
+In a perfect world, you would want your burger to have nooks, crannies, and rough edges that crisp up during the cooking process, adding a wonderful flavor.

-Also, I think that taking burgers directly out of the refrigerator and onto the cooking surface choice is a better way than cooking them at room temperature.
-The reason that I say this is that what I'm looking for in a great burger is a nice crispy flavorful exterior with a tender and juicy interior and a longer cooking time provides this important dimension.
+Also, taking burgers directly out of the refrigerator and onto the cooking surface is a better way than cooking them at room temperature.
+What I'm looking for in a great burger is a nice crispy flavorful exterior with a tender and juicy interior, and a longer cooking time provides this important dimension.

 No comments: